NolanThompson/sec-config-auditor/README.md

 ### Common Issues and Solutions

-- **Environment Variables Not Set**: Ensure that the `.env` file is correctly configured and that the Python script is reading it properly.
+- **Environment Variables Not Set**: Confirm that the `.env` file in the root directory is properly configured with your AWS credentials and OpenAI API key.
+This file should include `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION`, and `CHATGPT_KEY`.

-- **GPT Credits**: Ensure you have GPT credits available for you to use.
+- **GPT Credits**: Check if you have sufficient credits for using OpenAI's GPT services.
+Running out of credits can prevent the tool from functioning correctly.

-- **AWS Permissions**: Ensure your AWS permissions allow you to use the API to get security information for your organization.
+- **AWS Permissions**: Verify that your AWS credentials have the necessary permissions to access and retrieve security information for your AWS resources.
+Insufficient permissions can lead to errors in data retrieval.

-- **Network Errors**: If you encounter network-related errors, verify your internet connection and access permissions to AWS and OpenAI services.
+- **Network Errors**: If you face network-related issues, ensure that your internet connection is stable and that there are no restrictions blocking access to AWS and OpenAI services.

-- **Dependency Conflicts**: If there are conflicts or issues with Python dependencies, try creating a virtual environment specifically for this project to isolate dependencies.
+- **Dependency Conflicts**: In case of conflicts with Python dependencies, consider setting up a virtual environment specifically for this project.
+This isolates the project dependencies from your global Python environment and can resolve conflicts.

----
+- **Shell Script Execution**: If the `run_audit.sh` script is not running, check that it has been made executable.
+You can do this by running `chmod +x run_audit.sh` in the root directory of the project.

 ## Best Practices